Equivalence of reflection paths of light and Feynman paths in stacked metasurfaces: Reflection paths of a patch-wire metasurface stack

+The discussion above showed how and to what degree different orders of reflection paths contribute to the overall stack response.
+Now, we can pose the question: what other physical insights can we deduce from the properties of reflection paths?
+Indeed, with an anisotropic stack at hand we can gauge the degree of anisotropy at different expansion orders.

-The separation into reflection paths also gives us the opportunity to gauge their degree of anisotropy.
-By calculating the ellipticity of the sets of coefficients from fig. \ref{fig:sasa_geo} we can compare the stack's overall anisotropic response to that of each path.
+By calculating the ellipticity of the sets of coefficients from fig. \ref{fig:sasa_geo} we can compare the stack's overall anisotropic response to that of each expansion order.
 From the results shown in fig. \ref{fig:elli_geo} (a) we can conclude that for x-polarization the stack's response is mostly linearly polarized with a slight deviation around the resonance wavelength at \SI{600}{nm}.
 In y-polarization (fig. \ref{fig:elli_geo} (b)) elliptical polarization is produced around the stronger resonance at \SI{800}{nm}.
 As before, the geometric series converges already at 1st order.

 The ellipticity of the individual reflection paths shows more complex behavior (figs. \ref{fig:elli_geo} (c), (d)).
 For instance, at first order in x-polarization a circular polarization state emerges at a wavelength of \SI{1000}{nm} (fig. \ref{fig:elli_geo} (c)).
 We term such states \textit{virtual} polarization states since they interfere with other paths and produce only low amplitudes.
 This demonstrates that the reflection paths of the patch-wire stack are anisotropic to varying degree.
 Even though it is small, they have a distinguishable influence on the stacks overall anisotropic response.